hynek/structlog/docs/loggers.rst

 **initial_values**
    The values that new wrapped loggers are automatically constructed with.
    Useful for example if you want to have the module name as part of the context.

-This example also demonstrates how structlog is *not* dependent on Python's standard library logging module.

 .. note::